malikid/mk-weather-forecast/README.md

 Come up with a nice interface that addresses the user's needs.

 ### Rules
-- Use React as the sorrunding framework
+- Use React as the sorrounding framework
 - You are allowed to import other libraries for the interface such as MaterialUI, AntDesign, styled-components ...
 - Please do not spend more than 1 or 2 hours for this challenge.
 - Do all the editing within this glitch.
 This helps us to understand the steps you took better